Office of the President

 President of Baruch College

 Dr. Mitchel B. Wallerstein became the President of Baruch College of the City University of New York on August 2, 2010.
 Baruch College is home to the nation’s largest collegiate business school as well as prominent Schools of Arts and Sciences and Public Affairs.
-It is known as one of the most diverse schools in the United States with a total student population, undergraduate and graduate, of approximately seventeen thousand.
+It is known as one of the most diverse schools in the United States with a total student population, undergraduate and graduate, of more than eighteen thousand.

 Prior to his appointment as president of Baruch College, Mitchel Wallerstein was the Dean of the Maxwell School of Citizenship and Public Affairs of Syracuse University from 2003-2010, where he also held an appointment as a tenured professor of political science and public administration.
 The Maxwell School has been ranked by U.S. News & World Report for the past seventeen years as the nation’s leading graduate school of public affairs.
 The Maxwell School also serves as the social science division of Syracuse University, annually teaching more than 5,000 undergraduates and approximately 850 graduate students in eight disciplinary departments.